Top 10 things to do in Trinidad, Cuba

 Steam train trip to the Valley of the Sugar Mills

 An antique train, led by a modern locomotive, rumbles out into the Agabama valley, better known as the Unesco-protected Valley of the Sugar Mills.
-The train pulls up at the Hacienda Iznaga and its slave-watching tower which, today, offers outstanding views of the undulating hills.
-After lunch in the old plantation hacienda, explore the beautiful hidden ruins of the once-glorious saccharine revolution.
-The interior of the Hacienda Guáimaro features the exotic faded frescoes of Italian artist Daniele Dal’Aglio, while the graceful remains of the San Isidro de los Destiladeros mill are romantically framed by the boughs of a huge flame tree.
+The train pulls up at the Hacienda Iznaga and its slave-watching tower which, today, offers views of the undulating hills.
+After lunch in the old plantation hacienda, explore the hidden ruins of the saccharine revolution.
+The interior of the Hacienda Guáimaro features the exotic faded frescoes of Italian artist Daniele Dal’Aglio, while the remains of the San Isidro de los Destiladeros mill are framed by the boughs of a huge flame tree.

 Countryside walking tour and roast pig lunch

 While you're out in the Agabama valley, soak up the royal palms and antique relics revealing the wealth of the region — the railway bridge and steam train stop, a colonial hostelry — before settling down to some hard work crushing sugar cane on a working press.
-After refreshing guarapo (sugar cane juice) plus a squirt of lemon to neutralise the super-sweet taste, dig into a full hog roast lunch at Restaurante Ingenio Abajo.
+After refreshing guarapo (sugar cane juice) plus a squirt of lemon to neutralize the super-sweet taste, dig into a full hog roast lunch at Restaurante Ingenio Abajo.
 Plenty of pork scratchings (chicharrones) are included!

 Learning to dance salsa